4 quick tips to mastering scheduling your social media posts

 The optimal posting rate varies a bit depending on the social media network and the nature of the platform.
 As a general guide, the optimal posting rate for a small business on:

-Twitter is anywhere from 1 to 30 times a day.
+Twitter from 1 to 30 times a day.

 Scheduling will help you to choose the right time to post